Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 ## CloudWatch Basics

 > *Core supporting service within AWS which provides metric, log and event management services.
-Used through other AWS services for health and performance monitoring, log management and nerveless architectures*
+Used through other AWS services for health and performance monitoring, log management and serveless architectures*
 >

 ![Untitled](img/Untitled%202.png)